Don't just save your money in your TFSA. INVEST in Israel bonds and you can earn tax‑free interest income*

 With a Tax-Free Savings Account, Canadian residents age 18 and older can deposit amounts approved by the Government of Canada each year without being taxed on investment income.

 New for 2023: the Government of Canada may allow you to contribute up to CAD $88,000 in your Self-Directed TFSA.

 Add Israel bonds to your Self-Directed Tax-Free Savings Account and benefit from:

 - Choices of maturity options (1, 2, 3, 5, 10 and 15 years)

-Full Service brokerage or Discount brokerage firms can hold Israel Bonds.
+Please note: full service brokerage or discount brokerage firms can hold Israel bonds.

 - The registered plans must be Self-Directed

 - The required funds must be readily available before the Israel bonds order is placed

 |Year(s)||TFSA Annual Limit|

 |For 2016 to 2018:||$5,500|